 This is made possible by using the very latest CADCAM technology and which delivers precision-made crowns while the patient is still in the dental chair.
 With this advanced treatment, you could receive your new crown in as little as an hour or two.
 So how is it made?

-To begin with treatment is much the same as for a conventional crown.
-Your dentist will still need to prepare your tooth using local anesthetic to make sure you cannot feel anything while they remove all damaged areas of your tooth.
+To begin with, treatment is much the same as for a conventional crown.
+Your dentist will still need to prepare your tooth using a local anesthetic to make sure you cannot feel anything while they remove all damaged areas of your tooth.

 Once the crown is prepared then treatment becomes quite different.
-Most people are familiar with the concept having a dental impression taken of their mouth, a procedure that is often quite uncomfortable even though it’s only necessary to wear the mouth tray for a couple of minutes while the impression material hardens.
+Most people are familiar with the concept of having a dental impression taken of their mouth, a procedure that is often quite uncomfortable even though it’s only necessary to wear the mouth tray for a couple of minutes while the impression material hardens.

 With a same-day crown, you will not need to have a dental impression taken of your tooth as instead it is scanned by your dentist using a specialized camera.
 This creates an extremely accurate 3-D image of your tooth that is sent to the computer.

 This shade will be matched to a pre-shaded block of pure porcelain and which will be used by the milling machine to mill your new tooth using highly accurate digital technology.

 Once the tooth is milled, it still must be hand-finished.
 This normally involves either glazing or polishing the crown and characterizing it so it looks just like your own tooth.
 The final step of treatment is for the new crown to be fitted and bonded in place.

-While the crown is being made, many dental offices including Family Cosmetic & Implant Dentistry of Brooklyn now have in-chair entertainment allowing you to watch TV or a movie, or to relax by listening to music or reading a book, so the time should fly by.
+While the crown is being made, many dental offices including Family Cosmetic & Implant Dentistry now have in-chair entertainment allowing you to watch TV or a movie, or to relax by listening to music or reading a book, so the time should fly by.
 It’s far more convenient than having to return for a second or even third appointment.

 Although this technology is frequently used to make dental crowns, it can also be used to make porcelain fillings and even porcelain veneers.
 It’s a highly versatile system that can be utilized to create multiple restorations for a patient during one visit.

-The really great thing about this crown is that the restorations produced by 3-D CADCAM technology are of an extremely high quality.
+The really great thing about this crown is that the restorations produced by 3-D CADCAM technology are of extremely high quality.

 If your dentist office you this type of restoration, then you can rest assured there will definitely be no compromise on the quality of your new tooth.
 In fact, the quality is often better than the restorations that can be produced conventionally in a dental lab.